A Second Course

 Lodging Reservation Instructions

-A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $149 per night.
-This location is about a 5 minute walk to the seminar location.
-In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STA128 or click here.
-For guaranteed rate and availability, you must reserve your room no later than December 7, 2016.
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $154.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STAT11 or click here.
+For guaranteed rate and availability, you must reserve your room no later than Monday, October 2.

 – Introduction: What does this course cover?